Censorship of YouTube: Syria

 In multiple instances YouTube access was blocked in Syria by the Syrian government and blackouts caused by the Syrian civil war.

-YouTube has been blocked in August 2007 after videos were circulated denouncing the crackdown on the Kurd minority.
+YouTube has been blocked since August 2007 after videos were circulated denouncing the crackdown on the Kurd minority.
 In February 2011 Syria lifted their block of YouTube and other social media services.

 Tajikistan

 In July 2012, the Tajik authorities blocked YouTube in response to uploaded videos showing protests against militant clashes.
-Eight days later, the ban was lifted.

 In the same year, the Tajik government blocked the website again, this time because of videos depicting the president Emomali Rakhmon which were deemed to be offensive to the government.

 In 2013, Tajikistan blocked YouTube for a third time because of a video which depicts President Rakhmon dancing and singing out of tune at his son's wedding party in 2007.

 On June 9, 2014, YouTube briefly became inaccessible for an unknown reason.
 Beg Zuhurov, chief of Tajikistan's State Communications Service, claimed that this was due to "technical problems".

 On August 25, 2015, YouTube was once again blocked by certain ISPs following an order from the State Communications Service.
 The block was not lifted until mid-2017.

 On May 23, 2019, after the President of Tajikistan criticized the internet for "bolstering terrorism", Tajik authorities extended the blockages of all Google resources, including YouTube.
 However, the ban was later lifted.